-- Bit 15: Drive_ls_Enabled Set to "1" when the motor driver section of the SMD23E2 or SMD24E2 is enabled and current is available to the motor.
+- Bit 15: Drive_Is_Enabled Set to "1" when the motor driver section of the SMD23E2 or SMD24E2 is enabled and current is available to the motor.
 Set to "0" when the motor driver section is disabled.
+If available, removing power from either STO input will disable the motor and reset this bit to "0".
 If this bit is set to "1", the motor current remains present when an E-Stop input is active.
 Motor current is removed if there is a Driver_Fault (Bit 7 below) regardless of the state of this bit.
-Motor current is also removed if the motor is idle and Idle Current Reduction is programmed to its To 0% setting. - Bit 14: Stall_Detected Set to "1" when a motor stall has been detected. - Bit 13: Command_Acknowledge Normally "0".
-This bit is set to "1" when one of the following commands completes successfully: - Preset Position - Preset Encoder Position - ► Reset Errors
+Motor current is also removed, but the Dirve_Is_Enabled bit will not be reset, if the motor is idle and the Idle Current Reduction parameter is programmed to its To 0% setting. - Bit 14: Stall_Detected Set to "1" when a motor stall has been detected. - Bit 13: Command_Acknowledge Normally "0".
+This bit is set to "1" when one of the following commands completes successfully: - Preset Position - Preset Encoder Position - ➤ Reset Errors